 KAOLIN

-Kaolin is a clay mineral It is a stacked up silicate layer with one tetrahedral sheet linked through oxygen to a single octahedral sheet of Alumina.
-Rocks that are prosperous in Kaolin contents are normally termed as china clay or kaolin.
+Kaolin is a clay mineral, characterized by stacked silicate layers with one tetrahedral sheet linked through oxygen to a single octahedral sheet of alumina.
+Rocks rich in kaolin content are typically termed as china clay or kaolin.

-Kaolin is one of the most well-known minerals it is extracted as kaolin in Brazil, France, USA, China, and most parts of the world.
-Kaolin is one of the commonest mineral forms found wide spread all over the world.
+Kaolin is one of the most widely recognized minerals and is extracted as kaolin in Brazil, France, the USA, China, and many other parts of the world.
+It is one of the most common mineral forms found spread throughout the world.

 THERE ARE SEVERAL STEPS :